DecentraLabsCom/Marketplace/access-laboratories.md

 Accessing laboratories through DecentraLabs is straightforward:

-1. ✅ Connect your Web3 wallet
+1. ✅ Connect your Web3 wallet or sign in with Institutional SSO
 2. 🔍 Browse and select a laboratory
 3. 📅 Choose your date and time
 4. ✍️ Sign the blockchain transaction